kinnara-digital-studio/kecak-workflow/docs/PluginsList_autoFillSelectBox.md

 <img src="https://raw.githubusercontent.com/kinnara-digital-studio/kecak-workflow/master/docs/assets/autofill_formMappingMasterData.png" alt="" />

-nb: ID dari setiap field yang akan dimapping pada form harus sama dengan ID field yang ada pada master data.
+Note: The ID of each field to be mapped on the form must be the same as the ID of the field in the master data.

 7. Click save